davidrhoden/davidrhoden-basic-netlify/timeline/maximvs/maximus-big-top-first-show-feb-12-2004.md

 ---
 title: MAXIMVS! played our first show at the Big Top.
 date: 2004-02-12T20:00:00.000Z
-summary: I said I would only be in the band if I could play drums.
-The thing is, I didn't know how to play drums.
 excerpt: I said I would only be in the band if I could play drums.
 The thing is, I didn't know how to play drums.
 category: timeline
 image: /static/img/rock/maximvs/maximvs-big-top-feb-18-2004/maximvs-big-top-1-feb-18-2004.jpg